ethereum/EIPs/EIPS/eip-FOCIL.md

 - **`Slot N`, `t=9`**: Local IL freeze deadline, after which all attesters of `slot N+1` lock their view of the observed local ILs.
 The `slot N+1` proposer broadcasts a signed IL aggregate constructed by deduplicating and taking the union of transactions from collected local ILs.
 Every IL aggregate (`from_address`, `gas_limit`) is associated with a `bitlist` field indicating which IL committee member included a given transaction.
 - **`Slot N+1`, `t=0`**: The block producer of `slot N+1` releases its `block B`, which contains both the payload and the IL aggregate.
 - **`Slot N+1`, `t=4`**: The attesters of `slot N+1` vote on `block B`. `Block B` is considered valid if:
-  - The IL aggregate corresponds to the attesters' local view of available local ILs and is the same IL aggregate from `slot N`
+  - The IL aggregate included in `block B` corresponds to the attesters' local view of available local ILs and is the same IL aggregate broadcast during `slot N`
   - The IL aggregate entries are satisfied by payload transactions

 ## Rationale